 Accelerated feature delivery

-Cloud services allow enterprises to make changes to their services and/or features, move them up or down upon request, and SaaS is no exclusion.
-That’s especially important for enterprises whose businesses are cyclical in nature, as well as for organizations that are growing quickly.
+Cloud services allow enterprises to make changes to their services and/or features, move them up or down upon request, and SaaS is not excluded.
+That is especially important for enterprises whose businesses are cyclical in nature, as well as for organizations that are growing quickly.

-SaaS application are more frequently updated than any traditional software thanks to these below factors:
+SaaS applications are more frequently updated than any traditional software thanks to the below factors:

-- The application is centrally-hosted, which means the person to decide an update is the provider, not customers.
+• The application is centrally hosted, which means the person to decide an update is the provider, not the customer.

-- With only one version, the application vendors do not have to expend resource to update and maintain backdated software versions
+• With only one version, the application vendors do not have to expend resources to update and maintain backdated software versions.